 upstairs by Vittore Carpaccio

-situ.
-Probably the most famous is The Vision of Saint
+Probably the most famous is Saint Augustine

 white dog.
-It shows Augustine in his study writing a letter to Jerome just
+It shows Augustine in his study writing a letter to Jerome, just

 at the moment he is pondering in writing the question of whether martyr